feralaes/cdx2cea/README.md

 -   Install
     [RStudio](https://www.rstudio.com/products/rstudio/download/)
--   Install `devtools` to install `darthpack` as a package and modify it to generate your own package
+-   Install `devtools` to install `cdx2cea` as a package and modify it to generate your own package

 ``` r